lingui/js-lingui/docs/tools/introduction.rst

 stop evolving.

-That's why sync and collaboration tools are directly integrated into Lingui to help structure your work with your translators team, ensure the consistency of the translations, and make your life easier.
+That's why sync and collaboration tools are directly integrated into Lingui to help structure your work with your translators team, to ensure the consistency of the translations, and to make your life easier.

 Regular Workflow
 ----------------